 Every day, Puget Sound policymakers are faced with tough choices.
 They must balance the needs of an ever-increasing number of people and a growing economy with a fragile and extraordinary ecosystem.
 Puget Sound, and by its larger reaches the Salish Sea, is a region of international significance that supports thousands of species and billions of dollars in natural resources.
-It is also home to world-leading environmental research that fuels innovative approaches to restoring and protecting this complex coastal sea.
+It is also home to world-leading environmental research that fuels innovative approaches to restoring and protecting this complex inland sea.
 At the University of Washington Puget Sound Institute (PSI), our goal is to provide Puget Sound policymakers with relevant and timely analysis of the best and latest findings from the science community, allowing often-difficult choices to stand on solid, vetted science.

 Since its founding in 2010, PSI has advanced our understanding of Puget Sound through synthesis, original research and communication in support of state and federal agencies, tribes and other organizations.
 PSI receives major funding from the U.S. Environmental Protection Agency.